mclaughlin-a47/assignment/README.md

 * __Assignment weighting:__ 50% of coursework mark

 ### To do
-* Student name: [Replace this text with  your name]
+* Student name: Aaron Mclaughlin
-* StudentID: [Replace this text with your Student ID]
+* StudentID: B00642967
-* GitHub Username: [Replace this text  with your GitHub username]
+* GitHub Username: mclaughlin-a47
-* Discord Name: [Replace this text with your Discord username]
+* Discord Name: raccoondog

 ## Problem statement:
 Implement a simple date class called `UUDate` in C++.
 The `UUDate.h` file declares the interface for the class.
 You must